ivo206/ObjectOrientedDesign/README.md

 3. Deposit check: To deposit checks.
 4. Withdraw cash To withdraw money from their checking account.
 5. Transfer funds: To transfer funds to another account.

+How ATM works?

+The ATM will be managed by an operator, who operates the ATM and refills it with cash and receipts.
+The ATM will serve one customer at a time and should not shut down while serving.
+To begin a transaction in the ATM, the user should insert their ATM card, which will contain their account information.
+Then, the user should enter their Personal Identification Number (PIN) for authentication.
+The ATM will send the user’s information to the bank for authentication; without authentication, the user cannot perform any transaction/service.

+The user’s ATM card will be kept in the ATM until the user ends a session.
+For example, the user can end a session at any time by pressing the cancel button, and the ATM Card will be ejected.
+The ATM will maintain an internal log of transactions that contains information about hardware failures; this log will be used by the ATM operator to resolve any issues.

+1. Identify the system user through their PIN.
+2. In the case of depositing checks, the amount of the check will not be added instantly to the user account; it is subject to manual verification and bank approval.
+3. It is assumed that the bank manager will have access to the ATM’s system information stored in the bank database.
+4. It is assumed that user deposits will not be added to their account immediately because it will be subject to verification by the bank.
+5. It is assumed the ATM card is the main player when it comes to security; users will authenticate themselves with their debit card and security pin.